reedacartwright/village_bounding_boxes/README.md

 zone of a village, it converts the block's position to entity coordinates.
 Therefore, a POI will be considered to be inside a zone if its bottom-north-west corner is inside the zone or on any edge of the zone.
-For a standard village this means that there is a 65b x 25b x 65b volume of blocks that are considered "inside" the exclusivity zone.
+For a standard village this means that there is a 65x25x65 volume of blocks that are considered "inside" the exclusivity zone.

 #### Extra iron-golem spawning space